How to Make and Can Root Beer Float Jelly

 Removing the Jars From the Canner

 Once the timer has gone off, carefully lift off the canner lid and remove each jar with the jar lifter.
-Place the jars onto a prepared dish cloth on the counter.
+Place the jars onto a prepared dishcloth on the counter.
 Do not set them on a cold countertop!
 Leave them undisturbed for up to 24 to 48 hours.
-Jelly can take a while to form so I like to leave them untouched for at least 48 hours.
-If they for some reason do not set, you get to have root beer float syrup!
-Still delicous!
-However, I have never had any issues of any of my jams and jellies not forming properly.
+Jelly can take a while to form, so I like to leave them untouched for at least 48 hours.
+If they, for some reason, do not set, you get to have root beer float syrup!
+Still delicious!
+However, I have never had any issues with any of my jams and jellies not forming properly.

 Listen to the sound of each jar popping, which means you have done your job well and they are sealed!
 The popping sounds are satisfying to hear!